harrisfoes/odin-library/README.md

 The biggest challenge for this is the dynamically created buttons.
 The biggest bugs had to do with propagation and array.slice manipulation, which I had then fixed by using array.filter.
 I managed to finish this project in 2 and a half days with around 4-5 hours of concentrated work per day.
 Overall I enjoyed it.

+# Update
+Refactored code to make it a class implementation
+Ran into a few bugs that stumped me but I was able to fix it after taking a break (who knew that worked?)
+Wiped my first rewrite of the code due to mishandling of git branch, thankfully I'm not in an enterprise software That's a good lesson, hope I never get that mistake again...